 The Office of Laboratory Animal Welfare (OLAW), a branch of the National Institutes of Health Office of Extramural Research:

-- conducts programs of clarification and guidance for both the Federal and non-Federal sectors with respect to the use of animals in research; and directs the development and implementation of educational and instructional programs and generates educational resource materials;
+- Conducts programs of clarification and guidance for both the Federal and non-Federal sectors with respect to the use of animals in research; directs the development and implementation of educational and instructional programs and generates educational resource materials.

-- evaluates the effectiveness of PHS policies and programs for the humane care and use of laboratory animals; and
+- Evaluates the effectiveness of PHS policies and programs for the humane care and use of laboratory animals.

-For more information about OLAW, please visit the OLAW website.
+For more information about OLAW, visit the OLAW website.